Youth & Teen Volunteering

 • Volunteers must give 24 hours’ notice if they are unable to make their shift.
 Exceptions will be made for emergencies.

-• If a volunteer has two no-call no-shows, they will be removed from the program.
+• If a volunteer has two no-call no-shows, they will be unable to volunteer at the Library for six months.

 • Final school submission forms must be signed by the Head of Youth Services.
 Forms may be dropped off during all operational hours and volunteers will be contacted when the signed form is ready to be picked up.